 Students undertaking VETiS, funded by the VET investment budget, can complete one employment stream qualification at the certificate I or II level.

 Why doesn't the VET investment budget subsidise certificate III level VETiS qualifications?

 VETiS qualifications on the Queensland Training Subsidies List are only at the certificate I and II level.
 This is in recognition that the best pathway to employment for school students completing certificate III level qualifications is by participating in a SAT.

 The VET investment budget will fund certificate III level qualifications for VETiS in certain circumstances.
 Industry bodies or local employers can submit an

-Industry Proposal Funding Submission to DET which must demonstrate local employment opportunities as a result of this training.
+Industry Proposal Funding Submission to the department which must demonstrate local employment opportunities as a result of this training.

 Students can still complete certificate III qualifications that are delivered and resources by school RTOs, or are self-funded.

 Can school leavers access subsidised training if they have done VETiS?